Just How Far Will Republicans Go for Trump?

 “We are seeing this testimony from these very credible witnesses who are not partisan figures, and who are expressing deep concern and alarm about how this was undermining the goals of U.S. foreign policy and playing into the hands of [Vladimir] Putin.
 And yet it doesn’t seem to have much effect,” Alan Abramowitz, an Emory University political scientist, told me.
 “If this doesn’t persuade people, what will?”

-Perhaps the best Democrats can do is convince voters who already disapprove of Trump to fully back his removal.
+Perhaps the best that Democrats can do is persuade voters who already disapprove of Trump to fully back his removal.
 In the most recent Quinnipiac national survey, Trump’s supporters remained a brick wall on impeachment: Among voters who say they approve of his overall job performance, 99 percent oppose impeachment.
 Just 8 percent of those voters said he was acting to advance his personal, rather than the national, interest in his dealings with Ukraine.

 Read: The made-for-TV impeachment